Exegetical Theory and Practice in Origen and Bereshit Rabba.

 As is fitting, both Bereshit Rabba and Origen’s Homilies on Genesis open with exegetical treatments of Genesis 1:1, "In the beginning...".
 The two readings are especially remarkable both in the manner in which are parallel and in that in which they diverge.
 The rabbis of Bereshit Rabba exhibit marked unity in noting the peculiar grammatical construction of the opening phrase of Genesis, which seems to invite a causal rather than a temporal reading (Bereshit Rabba I.1).
 Origen, too, seems to recognize and to attempt to provide for this peculiarity (Homilies on Genesis 1.1).
 Origen, in doing so, seems to display his considerable familiarity with the alternative translations and interpretations of the text, including the original Hebrew, rather than simply to be reacting to the text according to his personal rejection of the notion of creation in time, a notion which seems to be universally rejected by the rabbis as well.
 The agent which these exegetes posit in their respective accounts profoundly effects the course of their subsequent exegesis of Genesis.

 The rabbis, again in marked unison and with a characteristic appeal to a verse from Proverbs (8:22) as a proof, settle on Torah as that which prefigures creation along with God.
-The precise manner in which they conclude this is instructive insofar as it illuminates the rabbinic exegetical practice; by reading the problematic word, bereshit, in light of a concordant usage found elsewhere in Scripture, they proceed to apply the context of this intersecting verse to the original verse.
+The precise manner in which they conclude this is instructive insofar as it illuminates the rabbinic exegetical practice; by reading the problematic word, bereshit, in light of a concordant usage found elsewhere in Scripture, they proceed to apply the context of this intersecting verse5 to the original verse.
 In this case, the Proverbs’ designation of wisdom as "the beginning of his way" is equated, in good Hellenistic fashion, with Torah.

 Origen follows a similar line of exegesis, appealing, however, to the New Testament Epistles (1 Tim.
 4:10; Col. 1:15) and to the Gospel of John (1:1-3) to identify that which exists with God prior to creation as Christ.
 This introduction of the Christian savior into his Homily along with its attendant eschatological implications drives Origen’s subsequent exegesis.
-Despite the parallels in their exegetical procedures and the coincidences of their analogies regarding Torah, on the one hand, and the Word, or Christ, on the other, it is this theological conflict, as much as any substantial differences in exegetical theory or practice which distinguishes Origen’s reading from that of the Bereshit Rabba rabbis.
+Despite the parallels in their exegetical procedures and the coincidences of their analogies regarding Torah, on the one hand, and the Word, or Christ, on the other,6 it is this theological conflict, as much as any substantial differences in exegetical theory or practice which distinguishes Origen’s reading from that of the Bereshit Rabba rabbis.

 Tradition and Revelation